-In addition to the intranet, Filip and his colleagues use the communication tool integrated in Ambea For Me - Ambea's customized employee portal from Benify.
-The tool makes it possible to send information via e-mail, in-portal message inside each employee's portal and push notification to each employee’s smartphone.
+In addition to the intranet, Filip and his colleagues use the communication tools integrated in Ambea For Me - Ambea's customized employee benefits and total rewards platform from Benify.
+The communication tools make it possible to send information via e-mail, message, which employees see whenever they log in to the platform, and push notification to each employee’s smartphone.

 Below, Filip Carlsson talks about how Ambea uses the intranet and Benify's platform as complementary channels to ensure no employee misses out on receiving valuable information.

 Effective Internal Communication - The Importance of Using Multiple Channels